lnp2pBot/bot/README.md

 To connect with a lnd node we need to set 3 variables in the `.env` file,

-*LND_CERT_BASE64:* LND node TLS certificate on base64 format, you can get it with `base64 ~/.lnd/tls.cert | tr -d '\n'` on the lnd node.
+*LND_CERT_BASE64:* LND node TLS certificate on base64 format, you can get it with `base64 -w0 ~/.lnd/tls.cert` on the lnd node.

-*LND_MACAROON_BASE64:* Macaroon file on base64 format, the macaroon file contains permission for doing actions on the lnd node, you can get it with `base64 ~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon | tr -d '\n'`.
+*LND_MACAROON_BASE64:* Macaroon file on base64 format, the macaroon file contains permission for doing actions on the lnd node, you can get it with `base64 -w0 ~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.

 *LND_GRPC_HOST:* IP address or domain name from the LND node and the port separated by colon (`:`), example: `192.168.0.2:10009`.